zyishai/sea-trader/README.md

 - Damaged ships sail slower - keep an eye on that repair cost
 - Each port has its specialty goods - learn the trade routes
 - Weather the market storms - sometimes holding cargo pays off
+- Strategic overloading can be profitable, but watch the weather!
 - Your reputation affects everything from prices to pirate encounters
+- Consider ship upgrades based on your trading strategy:
+     - Speed upgrades for longer routes
+     - Defense upgrades for dangerous waters
+     - Capacity upgrades for bulk trading

 ## 🏆 Scoring System
 ✅ Points are awarded for: